top of page

 Typical Relationship Between Ambient Temperature and Power Consumption

-• At 30Ā°C (86Ā°F): Power consumption can increase by 15-20%, meaning a fridge that usually draws 50 Ah/dayĀ might now consume 60 Ah/day.
+• At 30°C (86°F): Power consumption can increase by 15-20%, meaning a fridge that usually draws 50 Ah/day might now consume 60 Ah/day.

-• At 35Ā°C (95Ā°F) or higher: The increase in consumption can be as high as 30-50%, resulting in a power draw of 65-75 Ah/dayĀ for the same fridge.
+• At 35°C (95°F) or higher: The increase in consumption can be as high as 30-50%, resulting in a power draw of 65-75 Ah/day for the same fridge.

 Why Does This Happen?

-• Increased Compressor Runtime: As the ambient temperature rises, the compressor cycles on more frequently and runs for longer periods to maintain internal cooling, consuming more energy.
+• Increased compressor runtime: As the ambient temperature rises, the compressor cycles on more frequently and runs for longer periods to maintain internal cooling, consuming more energy.

-• Higher Thermal Losses: Warmer air requires the fridge to expend more energy to offset the heat that leaks in through the insulation, especially when opening and closing the door frequently.
+• Higher thermal losses: Warmer air requires the fridge to expend more energy to offset the heat that leaks in through the insulation, especially when opening and closing the door frequently.

 Optimizing Power Consumption in Hot Weather

-• Insulation: Adding external insulation, such as reflective covers, can minimize heat ingress, maintaining the fridgeā€™s efficiency.
+• Insulation: Adding external insulation, such as reflective covers, can minimize heat ingress, maintaining the fridge’s efficiency.

 effect of ambient temperature on power consumption of 12v compressor fridge

-If you don't have much power in your van (ie. no solar power, split charging, or shore power), the absorption fridge is likely your best option; you can use gas instead!
+If you don't have much power in your van (ie. no solar power, split charging, or shore power), the absorption fridge is likely your best option as it can run off gas instead.
+The nifty thing about 3-way absorption fridges is that you can usually get them in bigger sizes than 12V compressor fridges or thermoelectric cool boxes - perfect for big families.

 The Dometic RM series and the Vitrifrigo VTR series are the best on the market.
-They use propane, electricity (12V / 230V), and an electric / gas thermostat.
+They use propane, electricity (12V/230V), and an electric/gas thermostat.
 SMAD and Norcold are two other well-known brands of absorption fridge.

 Pros

-• It can run on 12V, 240V, and LPG gas
+• Runs on 12V, 240V, or LPG gas

 Cons

-• It requires routine maintenance and servicing
+• Require routine maintenance and servicing

-• They have a slower cooling speed
+• Slower cooling speed

 Dometic RM4601 Installation